eslamiamin/Agent-task/README.md

-# 📊 Studio Task - Business Data Agent with LangGraph
+# 📊 Task - Business Data Agent with LangGraph

 This project is a simple AI agent built using **LangGraph**.
 It takes in daily business data (revenue, cost, number of customers), performs analysis, and produces actionable recommendations for business decisions.